 But there is one other story that Jesus had to tell these people who considered themselves so righteous.
 It is also one that is still commonly known in our day.

 In fact, so well-known is the story of the prodigal son that it has basically changed the definition of the word “prodigal.”
-Because of the rebellious attitude of the son of the story, many people think that this is also the meaning of this word.
+Because of the rebellious attitude of the son of the story, many people think that this is also the meaning of this word—to be rebellious.

 The returned son was no doubt greatly relieved and elated over the reception that he received.
 He had not expected it.
-His only expectation was that perhaps he could live as one of the servants of his father, which was much better than how he had been living in the distant country.
+His only expectation had been that perhaps he could live as one of the servants of his father, which, after he had wasted all of his money, was much better than how he had ended up living in the distant country.

 But the father would have none of that!
 He said, “My son was dead, but now is alive again!
 He was lost, but now is found!”